quarterwire/instapydl/README.md

 # InstaPYDL

-A Python package for downloading Instagram Reels and retrieving metadata.
+A Python package for backing up Instagram Reels and retrieving metadata.
 With **InstaPYDL**, you can validate Instagram Reel URLs, extract metadata, and download videos easily.

 ---